SmithWillSuffice/ohanga-pai/content/blog/21_macro_platonification.md

 how to avoid those risks?

 One way is to keep an open mind.
-Your conception of the Job Guarantee might not be entirely compatible with someone else's.
+Your conception of the Job Guarantee might not be incompatible with someone else's.
 Say a libertarian's JG conception versus a socialist's JG.
 So allow for the gap between conceptions, and do not make a little difference be an obstacle to a greater good.